-Klong Suan 100 Year market (pronounced 'Klong Suan roi pee' in Thai) is more than just a fresh food display, a giant bazaar or a touristic floating market, it is really a living museum.
-Located outside Bangkok, about 20km past Suvarnabhumi airport, this very large old market is set on one side of the Prawet Burirom 'klong' as they call canals in Thailand.
+Klong Suan 100 Year Market (pronounced Klong Suan roi pee in Thai) is more than just a fresh food display, a giant bazaar or a touristic floating market – it's a living museum.
+Located outside Bangkok, about 20 km past Suvarnabhumi Airport, this very large old market is set on one side of the Prawet Burirom klong (canal).

 They even have a tiny museum displaying all kinds of products sold in the past.
 Vintage shampoos, washing powder, candies and cookie boxes share dusty shelves with old alcohol and antique medicine bottles.
-Obviously, Thai people recognise many more items than we would, you just have to look at the amount of mobile phones in action!
-Further on, you can't miss Mr Lee's coffee shop, an elderly man enjoying his newfound fame as he currently appears on many websites, as well as in newspapers and magazines for his famous tea and his old traditional way of preparing O-Liang coffee.
+Obviously, Thai people recognise many more items than we would, you just have to look at the number of mobile phones in action!
+Further on, you can't miss Mr Lee's coffee shop – an elderly man enjoying his newfound fame as he currently appears on many websites, as well as in newspapers and magazines, for his famous tea and his old traditional way of preparing O-Liang coffee.
 With a perfect rolling stone effect, anyone who has previously seen his photo on the net recognises him and wants to get a photo with him and post it on the net and so the cycle continues.
 He should be called 'Viral Uncle Lee' – and he makes sure you can't miss him anyway.

 It's so easy to forget time while you're wandering along the old wooden decks of the Klong Suan Market, contemplating the million small objects, cookies and candies that seem to step out from the past.
-'Seem' because it appears obvious that the shopkeepers understood that keeping the market's soul from the past is the key to its revival and there is no doubt that this way of thinking has proven very successful.
+'Seem' because it appears obvious that the shopkeepers understood that keeping the market's soul from the past is the key to its revival and there's no doubt that this way of thinking has proven very successful.
 Many of the candies on sale can be found in other shops across the country, but only the vintage-looking ones are sold here.